arnaldoucuassapi/product-card/README.md

 # Product Card

 The product card is a component to view the details of a product for sale.
 It was designed to be used in web applications.
 In development you can go beyond what is proposed, including animations, for example.
 This challenge was created for #boracodar, a Rocketseat project with weekly challenges for you to practice developing as you see fit and evolve your code to the next level.
+With *Responsive Layout*!

 ![Project image](https://i.imgur.com/tCdnvb4.png)